-It is a universally known fact that egg is the basis of reproduction, the building block of life.
-It would not be wrong to say that the quality of woman’s eggs determines her ability to conceive.
-In fact, poor quality of eggs makes one of the most prevalent reasons of female infertility.
+It is a universally known fact that the egg is the basis of reproduction, the building block of life.
+It would not be wrong to say that the quality of a woman’s eggs determines her ability to conceive.
+In fact, poor quality of eggs makes one of the most prevalent reasons for female infertility.
 At the same time, it does not mean that the road has ended.
 It is still possible for a woman with poor egg quality to get pregnant and stay pregnant.
 The need is to see an experienced infertility specialist who can suggest the right line of treatment.
-The first step in this direction is to understand all about egg quality and how it influences fertility.
+The first step in this direction is to understand all egg quality and how it influences fertility.

 All about Egg Quality

 Egg quality can be measured by the ability of the egg to grow into a viable embryo after being fertilized.
 The chromosomal makeup of the eggs plays a vital role in this regard.
 The egg must have proper chromosomes so that these can combine with the sperm’s chromosomes to grow into a healthy embryo.
 The egg quality can be regarded as poor if the number of chromosomes is not right.
-In such cases, a woman may come across an array of fertility and pregnancy related complications.
+In such cases, a woman may come across an array of fertility and pregnancy-related complications.

 Egg Quality and Fertility

 When a woman of advanced age faces problems in conception, it is imperative that her egg quality should be tested.
 This is one of the first diagnostic tests that a fertility specialist will recommend for patients.
 Not only older women, but even younger ones need to undergo these tests if they come across infertility.
-Typically, day 3 FSH test is used to evaluate the levels of Follicle Stimulating Hormone.
+Typically, the day 3 FSH test is used to evaluate the levels of Follicle Stimulating Hormone.
 Elevated levels indicate that the egg quality is poor.
 The other diagnostic test used for this purpose is Clomid Challenge Test, which again tests FSH levels, though it is more advanced.

 Treatment Options for Women with Poor Egg Quality

 If the quality of eggs is extremely poor, IVF may be performed in conjugation with egg donation.
-Donor eggs are an excellent way out for older women, for whom conception with own eggs would be practically impossible.
+Donor eggs are an excellent way out for older women, for whom conception with their own eggs would be practically impossible.
 Further scientific research is going on to find ways to improve egg quality.
-Cytoplasmic transfer and nuclear transfer are some techniques which are being investigated.
+Cytoplasmic transfer and nuclear transfer are some techniques that are being investigated.
 Women with poor egg quality should not lose heart as technology has made it possible for them to conceive.